 Outdoor education activities concentrating on developing outdoor skills which takes place at the end of the year.

-Students sleep in tents and cook their own meals.
-Activities can include camping, camp craft, canoeing, creek study, sailing, shooting, orienteering, fishing, biking, water safety, painting, games, tramping.
+Students cook some of their own meals.
+Activities can include camping, camp craft, study of flora/fauna, canoeing/kayaking, creek/river/sea study, sailing, shooting, orienteering, confidence courses, fishing, biking, water safety, tramping.

-Four-day tramp for Year 12/13 students held during term 1 each year.
+Four-day tramp for Year 12/13 students (usually held during term 1 each year).

 The tramp is on any one of the DOC tracks, students sleep in the DOC huts.
 Beyond the personal confidence students may gain, the tramp will provide strong context for student work in sciences/ecology, language and culture, geography and history.